kevin-lann/PlaylistTransfer/README.md

 # Running

-THe script takes a single command-line argument.
+The script takes a single command-line argument.
 For transferring a playlist to Spotify, use "sp".
 Likewise, for transferring a playlist to Youtube Music, use "yt".

 eg.